 High quality education and training in mental health

 The RACGP is committed to the development of mental health training initiatives to support its members in all stages of their career, from student to senior practitioner.
 Mental health is firmly embedded in both the RACGP Curriculum for General Practice and the Advanced Rural Skills Training (ARST) Curriculum.
 The RACGP also manages the General Practice Mental Health Standards Collaboration (GPMHSC), a program funded by the Australian Government to establish and maintain standards for continuing professional development in mental health care for GPs.
 The high uptake of Mental Health Skills Training (the GPMHSC’s entry-level competency for assessment, diagnosis and management of mental health issues) reflects a strong commitment to this field of practice within the profession.

-Payment systems for the provision of primary health care such as the Medicare Benefits Schedule (MBS) should accurately capture the time spent caring for individuals with mental health needs.12 This includes the time GPs invest in face-to-face consultation with patients as well as in coordinating care – that is, consulting and sharing information with other members of a mental health care team.
+Payment systems for the provision of primary health care such as the Medicare Benefits Schedule (MBS) should accurately capture the time spent caring for individuals with mental health needs15.
+This includes the time GPs invest in face-to-face and telehealth consultations with patients as well as in coordinating care – that is, consulting and sharing information with other members of a mental health care team.
 There should also be recognition of the additional time and skill required in the management of patients with complex needs, particularly those with severe mental illness, comorbid conditions, socioeconomic disadvantage, and a lack of social support.
 Medicare benefits paid for GP mental health care services should be commensurate with those for the assessment and treatment of physical health issues.